ttruty/SmartWatchProcessing/README.md

 Clone the Repo
 > $ git clone https://github.com/ttruty/SmartWatchProcessing.git

-Sample data is has been added to the repo and can be tested with the commands from the cli, terminal, powershell, or other cli tool.
+Sample data is has been added to the repo and can be tested with the commands from the terminal, powershell, or other cli tool.
+Running software shows the plot with matplotlib allowing for zoom and pan.

 Sample data located at [acc_data.csv](acc_data.csv), was processed to combine data from each hour long segment into full measure period.
 This can be accomplished on data using [ConcatData](ConcatData.py).